-Reference points were calculated using the estimated selectivities and catch distribution among fleets in the most recent year of the model, (2018).
+Reference points were calculated using the estimated selectivities, retention rates, and catch distribution among fleets in 2018.
+Yield estimates represent total mortality including both retained and dead discarded fish.
 Sustainable total yield (landings plus discards) were 590 mt when using an $SPR{50\%}$ reference harvest rate and with a 95% confidence interval of 266 mt based on estimates of uncertainty.
 The spawning biomass equivalent to 40% of the unfished level ($SB{40\%}$) was 1,010 mt.

-The 2019 spawning biomass relative to unfished equilibrium spawning biomass is above the target of 40% of unfished levels (Figure 41).
+The 2019 spawning biomass relative to unfished equilibrium spawning biomass is above the target of 40% of unfished levels (Figure 45).
 The relative fishing intensity, $(1 - SPR)/(1 - SPR{50\%})$, has been below the management target for the entire time series of the model (Table 7).

-Table 17 shows the full suite of estimated reference points for the base model and Figure 66 shows the equilibrium curve based on a steepness value of 0.4.
+Table 17 shows the full suite of estimated reference points for the base model and Figure 69 shows the equilibrium curve based on a steepness value of 0.4.